-In view of the fact that the drivers of international migration are also related to economic, labour market, political and demographic changes, and that understanding the past and prospective course of these processes is indispensable for shaping migration policies, this study places the historical analysis of international migration in Hungary in the wider context of economic, labour market, political and demographic processes.
+In view of the fact that the drivers of international migration are related to economic, labour market, political and demographic changes, and that understanding the past and prospective course of these processes is a prerequisite for shaping migration policies, this study places the historical analysis of international migration in Hungary in the wider context of economic, labour market, political and demographic processes.
+The analysis encompasses two time frames: first, it provides a concise historical overview from 1950 until the present, and second, it analyses in detail the current situation, taking into account events over the last decade that have defined present-day processes.

-During the four decades of state socialism, Hungary was a relatively closed country regarding migration: cross-border migration was controlled in both directions, mostly repressed and hushed up.
+Migratory movements were largely defined by the political framework in the analysed period: state socialism until the end of the 1980s and democracy from 1989 onwards.
+During the four decades of state socialism, Hungary was a relatively closed country regarding migration: cross-border migration was controlled in both directions and mostly repressed and hushed up.
 Apart from a few special cases (described in the historical section), immigration was on a very small scale (about 2,000 immigrants per year) and emigration was somewhat higher, but still not significant.
 The only major exception to this was the period following the revolution of 1956, when some 200,000 people left the country.
-After this period, up until the end of the 1980s, the annual average number of emigrants was 4,330 and Hungary was seen as an emigration country, although mass scale emigration was no longer characteristic (while at the end of the period the illegal emigration became more considerable).
-This period was also characterised by full employment, modest economic growth and relative affluence (compared with the rest of the Eastern Bloc) marked by a gradual growth of per capita GDP.
-This acceptable living standard also secured a kind of political stability, and population growth was also continuous from the 1950s up until 1980 (except for the year 1957).
-The turning point came, both in the demographic and partly the economic sense, around 1980, by which time the country built up a considerable debt to the West.
-A natural population decrease, which has been continuous ever since, began in 1981.
-Although there had been signs of this latter phenomenon as early as the first half of the 1960s, with total fertility rate already around 1.8, the rate did not sink lastingly below the replacement level (2.1) until 1980.
-In the 1980s an already worsening mortality rate which had started in the late 1960s began to turn for the worse as crude mortality rate reached an unprecedented level of 14 per thousand inhabitants.
+After this period, up until the end of the 1980s, Hungary was seen as an emigration country, although mass-emigration was no longer characteristic (the negative migratory balance was 3,000 persons per year, while at the end of the period illegal emigration became more considerable).

+This period was also characterised by full employment, modest economic growth and relative affluence (compared with the rest of the Eastern Bloc).
+This acceptable living standard also secured a kind of political stability, and population growth was continuous from the 1950s up until 1980 - although the total fertility rate sank below replacement level in the mid-1960s and the early 1970s, with the mortality rate also worsening from the 1960s onwards.

+The turning point came, both in the demographic and partly the economic sense, around 1980.
+Natural population decrease, which has been continuous ever since, began in 1981.
+Fertility stayed below the replacement level and mortality kept on rising in the 1980s.
 All of these effects together resulted in a rather unfavourable demographic situation in Hungary even before the end of the state socialist period.

 From the perspective of migration, it was at the very end of the 1980s when the country arrived at a turning point.
-The change was triggered by the arrival of a great number of refugees from Romania, most of them of Hungarian ethnicity, and the need to regularize their status.52 In spring 1989 the Office of Refugee and Migration Affairs was created, Hungary joined the 1951 Geneva Convention and in October the country's new legislation on refugees entered into force.
-With the democratic transition, political control over migration came to an end and national borders became permeable, opening the way to a free unfolding of migratory processes, and the previously negative migration balance turned positive (although the exact number of emigrants remains unknown).
-From a country of emigration Hungary turned into a destination country of international migration (and partly a transit country).
+The change was triggered by the arrival of a great number of refugees from Romania, and the need to regularise their status.
+In the spring of 1989 the Office of Refugee and Migration Affairs was created, Hungary joined the 1951 Geneva Convention and in October the country's new legislation on refugees entered into force.
+With the democratic transition, political control over migration came to an end and national borders became permeable, opening the way to free unfolding of migratory processes, and the previously negative migration balance turned positive (although the exact number of emigrants remains unknown).
+From a country of emigration Hungary turned into a destination country of international migration (and partly a transit country), and remained one until the end of the 2000s (when out-migration started to increase).
 At the same time, the reliability of national emigration statistics worsened considerably and the process became impossible to measure.